-Clearly the authors are men of few words.
-And we’d be, too, if we had vats of this gravy on the stove as often as they do—no time for talking when you’re shoveling mashed potatoes and fried chicken doused with gravy in your piehole.
+We’re home cooks of few words when it comes to gravy.
+No Especially when we have had vats of this gravy on the stove as often as they do—no time for talking when you’re shoveling mashed potatoes and fried chicken doused with gravy in your piehole.
 In case you’re tempted to cheat and rush the recipe, we have one word for you: don’t.
 Browning the chicken wings and bones ensures that the resulting gravy has a rich flavor, worthy of the finest mound of mash.
-Just make sure not to miss any of those darkened morsels stuck on the baking sheet as you’re scraping everything into the stock pot.
-More color means more flavor.
+This is terrific on fried chicken and even better on mashed potatoes.–Bruce and Eric Bromberg, Melissa Clark

 - 2 tablespoons all-purpose flour